Share

 • Every time you fill out a competition form, warranty registration card or an online service, you may be opening the flood gates for unsolicited phone calls.

-• 0800, 888 or 900 number can be detected by a system called Automatic Number Identification identifies which stores your number and links it with companies and associated companies you have had dealings with, its clever stuff.
+• 0800, 888 or 900 number can be detected by a system called Automatic Number Identification – it identifies which stores your number and links it with companies and associated companies you have had dealings with.

-• There’s advice on finding reputable local traders here
+• There’s advice on finding reputable local traders on the Citizens Advice website here

 Practical advice for helping the elderly to avoid scams